Are your kids driving you crazy during the quarantine? “mom I’m bored” is the most dreaded word you don’t want to hear from the kids these days.

 3. The Hands and Feet Game – A fun hand and feet coordination game where each person jumps into the box and tries to complete the path.
 Learn the game with this video.

-5. Toilet roll bowling – Create a super easy indoor game by placing toilet rolls one over other forming a pyramid shape.
+5. Toilet roll bowling – Create a super easy indoor game by placing toilet rolls one over the other forming a pyramid shape.
 Roll the ball from a distance and try to smack down all the toilet rolls in one go.

 Origami Paper Crafts and Puzzles